 The associate degree nursing program at the main campus in Lufkin is a multiple entry/exit program (MEEP).
 Upon successful completion of the first year of the nursing program and completion of the MEEP option, students will receive their GVN and be eligible to apply for vocational nursing license by examination.
-Upon successful completion of two calendar years of ADN study, students receive the Associate of Applied Science degree and are eligible to apply for the registered nurse license by examination.
+Upon successful completion of two calendar years of ADN study, students receive the Associate of Applied Science degree and are eligible to take the NCLEX-RN licensing examination.